February 4 – 25, 2017

 AS220 gallery webpage: https://as220.org/february-gallery-exhibitions/

 This project took as its subject the upper harbor of the Providence River and its environs.
-With it, I aimed to bring attention to some of the ways that primordial landscape features, like rivers, become enmeshed in human systems, including cities, and how the two are dialectically co-determined across space and time.
+With it, I aimed to bring attention, and train my own attention, to some of the ways that primordial landscape features, like rivers, become enmeshed in human systems, including cities, and how the two co-determine each other across space and time.

 Topographics was also an inquiry into whether and in what ways my embodied knowledge of the place and its formalized representations might intersect.

 It was also a meditation on the city and the waterways from which it springs.

 The principal components included:

 WATER, drawn from the river’s eastern bank, parallel to South Water Street.

 A FIELD JOURNAL, archived here, recording my almost-daily visits to the waterfront throughout the month of January 2017.
 All entries were logged from a linear park on the eastern river bank, parallel to South Water Street, most from beneath a willow tree beside a boat ramp.
 They detail my sensory experience of the place, subject to a range of endogenous and exogenous conditions.